School Transport Management

 School transport management can provide financial savings to schools and parents, help reduce parking and traffic problems, reduce pollution, and provide safety and health benefits.

 Until a few decades ago most grade school students walked or bicycled to school.
-Now, only a small portion (typically about 20%) walk or bicycle to school in North American communities.
+The portion of U.S. students who walked or biked to school has declined from 42% in 1969 to 13% in 2005 (McDonald 2005).
 Travel to school represents 10-15% of peak period motor vehicle trips in many urban areas.
 Chauffeuring children to school often results in two vehicle trips, one to the school and one returning home, or four additional trips per day.

 School Transport Management programs can be cheaper than increasing parking capacity, dealing with local traffic congestion and providing school busing services.
 Busing is expensive, costing an average of $528 per student in the U.S. (www.schoolbusfleet.com), compared with $7,079 total spent on education (www.ed.gov).
-This represents approximately 7.5% of total North American public school expenses, and as much as 12% in rural areas, and does not include other school transportation costs, such as providing schools parking facilities.
-Students, staff and parents often value having improved Transportation Choices, particularly those with lower incomes.
+This represents approximately 7.5% of total North American public school expenses, and as much as 12% in rural areas, and does not include other school transportation costs such as school parking facilities.
+Students, staff and parents often value having improved Transportation Choices.

-Walking and bicycling to school are also opportunities for children to explore their community, develop social skills, and experience increasing independence and responsibility as they become older (Hillman, 1993; Adams and Hillman, 1995; EC, 2002).
-According to a survey of 6,369 elementary school children in Ontario, Canada, 72.2% prefer to travel to school by walking and cycling (O’Brian, 2001).
+Walking and bicycling to school are also opportunities for children to explore their community, develop social skills, and experience increasing independence and responsibility as they become older (Hillman 1993; Adams and Hillman 1995; EC 2002).
+According to a survey of 6,369 elementary school children in Ontario, Canada, 72.2% prefer to travel to school by walking and cycling (O’Brien 2001).

 School Transport Management programs must address barriers that discourage children for walking and cycling, including Traffic Safety, Traffic Speed Reductions, and Personal Security Concerns.
 These risks tend to decline as travel shifts to alternative modes and so more children and parents are walking and cycling near schools.

-School location and design can have a major impact on vehicle trips.
-Improved walking and cycling conditions around schools, and increased proximity between schools and residential areas increases the portion of active trips and reduces automobile travel (EPA, 2003; Ewing, Forinash, and Schroeer, 2005).
-One study found that the portion of students walking to school is far higher in older (pre-1970) schools than in schools that were built recently because the newer schools tend to be located at the urban fringe (SCCCL, 1999).
-Carey (2003) and Ewing, Forinash, and Schroeer (2005) identify various education design and funding practices tend to favor suburban over urban communities, including emphasis on consolidation of smaller schools (usually with little or no consideration of increased vehicle travel costs), excessive minimum land requirements, and funding that favors new school construction over redevelopment of existing school buildings.
+School location and neighborhood transport policies affect the safety of children walking and cycling to school, and therefore the portion of students who use these modes.
+Improved walking and cycling conditions around schools, and increased proximity between schools and residential areas increases the portion of active trips and reduces automobile travel (EPA 2003; Ewing, Forinash, and Schroeer 2005; ITE 2013; McDonald 2005; Jensen 2008).
+One study found that the portion of students walking to school is far higher in older (pre-1970) schools than in schools that were built recently because the newer schools tend to be located at the urban fringe (SCCCL 1999).
+Ewing, Forinash and Schroeer (2005) identify various education design and funding practices tend to favor suburban over urban communities, including emphasis on consolidation of smaller schools (usually with little or no consideration of increased vehicle travel costs), excessive minimum land requirements, and funding that favors new school construction over redevelopment of existing school buildings.

 Similarly, school policies affect transport system efficiency.
 Wilson, Wilson and Krizek (2007) found that children attending neighborhood schools have reduced travel distance and travel times, pollution emissions and bus fume exposure.
 They estimate that city-wide schools had six times fewer children walking, 2.5 times as many miles traveled, 2.5 times the system cost, and 2.4-2.6 times the amount of criteria air pollutants and greenhouse gas emissions.
 By providing bus service, the overall miles traveled (and resulting emissions) decreased 1.5 times compared to no bus service, however system costs were 16 percent higher for the neighborhood school and 9 percent more for the city-wide school when bus service was provided (not including other externality costs).
 Still, transportation costs at the neighborhood school were 2.5 times less expensive in both scenarios than the city-wide school.
 School choice and institutional form seem to have a large impact on travel behavior and merit further study.